Fan of the card game Werewolf, I decided to take inspiration from this game to create a new playful retrospective format.

 In parallel, the Scrum Master will group together post-its with the same ideas to improve the readability of the different ideas raised by the team.

 The participants will draw cards at random during two rounds to encourage them to speak on different topics; this way, participants can discuss topics they might not have dared to talk about otherwise.

 Step 2 of Werewolf

-For the 3rd round, the scrum master will let the participants choose the card they want; the scrum master can ask them to keep their cards secret if they want to have fun.
-However, this allows each member of the team to talk at least one time about the subject of his choice.
+For the 3rd round, the Scrum Master will let the participants choose the card they want; the Scrum Master can suggest they keep their cards secret if they want to have fun.
+However, this allows each team member to talk about the subject of their choice at least once.